-Policy Objectives in the Federal Sphere Program of Implementation 1.
-Program I: Multicultural Grants.
-Activities eligible for federal assistance will include multicultural encounters; organizational meetings for new cultural groups; citizenship preparation and immigrant orientation programs; conferences; youth activities; cultural exchanges between groups as well as other multicultural 1.
-First, resources permitting, the government will seek to projects. assist all Canadian cultural groups that have demonstrated a desire and effort to continue to develop a capacity to grow 2.
-Program II: Culture Development Program.
-A culture and contribute to Canada, and a clear need for assistance, the development program will be instituted to produce much-needed small and weak groups no less than the strong and highly data on the precise relationship of language to cultural organized. development.
-3. Program III: Ethnic Histories.
-The Citizenship Branch will 2.
-Second, the government will assist members of all cultural commission 20 histories specifically directed to the background, groups to overcome cultural barriers to full participation in contributions and problems of various cultural groups in Canada.
-Canadian society.
-4. Program IV: Canadian Ethnic Studies.
-The Department of the 3.
-Third, the government will promote creative encounters Secretary of State will...undertake a detailed investigation of the and interchange among all Canadian cultural groups in the problems concerned with the development of a Canadian ethnic interest of national unity. studies program or center(s) and will prepare a plan of 4.
-Fourth, the government will continue to assist implementation. immigrants to acquire at least one of Canada's official 5.
-Program V: Teaching of Official Languages.
-The Federal languages in order to become full participants in Canadian government...proposes to undertake discussions with the society. provinces to find a mutually acceptable form of federal assistance towards the teaching official languages to children.
-6. Program VI: Programs of the Federal Cultural Agencies.
-The programs they will be undertaking will enable all Canadians to gain an awareness of the cultural heritable of Canada's ethnic groups.
+Program Name ne Description of Program Multicultural Grants Activities eligible for federal assistance will include multicultural encounters; organizational meet cultural groups; citizenship preparation and immigrant orientation programs; conferences; yout cultural exchanges between groups as well as other multicultural projects.
+Culture Development Program A culture development program will be instituted to produce much-needed data on the precise relationship of language to cultural development.
+Ethnic Histories The Citizenship Branch will commission 20 histories specifically directed to the background, contributions and problems of various cultural groups in Canada.
+Canadian Ethnic Studies The Department of the Secretary of State willundertake a detailed investigation of the problems concerned with the development of a Canadian ethnic studies program or center(s) and will prepare a plan of implementation.
+Teaching of Official Languages The Federal governmentproposes to undertake discussions with the provinces to find a mutually acceptable form of federal assistance towards the teaching official languages to children.
+Programs of the Federal Cultural Agencies The programs they will be undertaking will enable all Canadians to gain an awareness of the cultural heritable of Canada's ethnic groups.